 Why you decided to serve as a staff advisor: I think it’s a great opportunity to interact with students and introduce them to my department.

 One piece of advice for a second-year student: Focus on your time management.
 Write out your deadlines for assignments and tests.
-It helps to keep you on track for academic success.
+Plot out the work that will be needed for the assignments and tests because leaving everything to the last minute won’t help you and will likely cause more stress and anxiety.

-Hobby or interest: Reading.
-I’m an avid reader who reviews books for publishers months before they are released on shelves.
+Hobby or interest: I’m an avid reader who reviews books for publishers months before they are released on shelves.
+As of today’s date, I’ve read and reviewed over 100 books for 2025.

 College: University College